- Polar Pioneer

 - Price from

 Summary : Spitsbergen Odyssey reveals the diversity of this island archipelago and takes you into the kingdom of the polar bear.
-Where warm Gulf Stream currents and Arctic pack ice collide, a wild archipelago features deep fjords, rugged mountains, vast glaciers, and polar desert.
-Visit Spitsbergen as perpetual soft summer light bathes the land, and stretch your legs across tundra alive with green moss and tiny flowers of brilliant hue.
-Zodiacs carry you to cliffs of breeding birds, while the seas are tumbled by whales, bearded seals, and walrus.
+Where warm Gulf Stream currents and Arctic pack ice collide, a wild archipelago awaits featuring deep fjords, rugged mountains, vast glaciers, and polar desert.
+Visit Spitsbergen as perpetual soft summer light bathes the land, and adventure across tundra alive with green moss and brilliantly colored tiny flowers.
+Zodiacs carry you to the base of cliffs where birds breed above, while the seas pulse with whales, bearded seals, and walrus.
 Cruise the fjords and coast keeping watch for the mightiest inhabitant of all – the polar bear.

 Activities : Birding, Hiking, Kayaking